Dynamic Rashba-Dresselhaus Effect

+In the absence of an external electric field, the vector $\bE$ in Eq.~\eqref{eq.1} is replaced by the gradient of the single-particle potential energy, $ \bE = (1/e)\nabla V$, which depends parametrically on the atomic coordinates, for example the Kohn-Sham potential. {Here, we ask the following question:} under which conditions, in crystals with both space and time inversion symmetry, lattice vibrations can induce a dynamic RD effect via the dependence of $V$ on the atomic positions.

+To answer this question, we consider a many-body Hamiltonian of interacting electrons and phonons, whereby atoms fluctuate around their equilibrium sites.
+The phonon-induced spin-orbit coupling Hamiltonian in second-quantized notation reads:

-where $\bk$ and $\bq$ are electron and phonon wavevectors belonging to a uniform Brillouin zone grid with $N$ points, $\hcd_{\bk s}$/$\hc_{\bk s}$ and $\had_{\bq}$/$\ha_{\bq}$ are creation/annihilation operators for electrons and phonons, respectively, and $g_{s' s}(\bk,\bq)$ is the spin-phonon coupling matrix element.
-In this notation the subscript $s=1,2$ denotes the Kramers-degenerate spinors for the same $\bk$.
-For notational simplicity we omit electron band and phonon branch indices; complete expressions and detailed derivations are provided in the \SI.
-The matrix elements $g_{s' s}(\bk,\bq)$ are obtained by taking the first-order variation of $V_{\rm SOC}$ in Eq.~\eqref{eq.1} with respect to {collective displacements} of the atoms along each vibrational eigenmode (see \SI).
+where $\bk$ and $\bq$ are electron and phonon wavevectors belonging to a uniform Brillouin zone grid with $N$ points, $\hcd_{\bk s}$/$\hc_{\bk s}$ and $\had_{\bq}$/$\ha_{\bq}$ are creation/annihilation operators for electrons and phonons, respectively, and the subscript $s=1,2$ is the spinor label (`dRD' stands for `dynamic RD').
+The spin-phonon coupling matrix elements are:

-In order to establish whether $\Vtot$ can lift the spin degeneracy of the band structure, we consider the electronic state $|\bk s\> = \hcd_{\bk s}|0\>$, obtained by creating one electron in the spinor with wavevector $\bk$ and spin label $s$ from the many-body Fermi vacuum and phonon vacuum $|0\>$.
-We start by considering zero temperature for simplicity.
-Since the {spinors} $\kone$ and $\ktwo$ are degenerate as a consequence of parity and time-reversal symmetry, in order to determine the perturbed energies we must diagonalize the perturbation matrix $\<\bk s|\Vtot|\bk s'\>$.
-However, this matrix vanishes identically, for each term of $\Vtot$ either creates or annihilates one phonon, so that $\Vtot|\bk s'\>$ and $|\bk s\>$ differ in their phonon occupations {and must therefore} be orthogonal.
-We deduce that the dynamic Rashba-Dresselhaus effect is forbidden to first order in perturbation theory at zero temperature.

-The next step is to check whether the spin degeneracy is lifted at the second order of perturbation theory.
-In this case the matrix to be diagonalized is (see \SI~Sec.~C):

-where $\ve_{\bk}$ is the unperturbed energy of the states $\kone$ and $\ktwo$, and $|i\>$ represents a coupled electron-phonon state with energy $\ve_i$.
-The prime indicates that the states $\kone$ and $\ktwo$ are omitted from the sum.
-As we show in the \SI~Sec.~B, the transformation laws of phonons under time-reversal symmetry impose the following constraint on the spin-phonon matrix elements: